gavinnhh/CASExplorer/README.md

 Hello –Sophia

-**If you want to use bold text**, see Basic writing and formatting syntax here:
+**If you want to use bold text, change the font or any others**, see Basic writing and formatting syntax here:

 https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax